-We maintain contact with our foster carers through our regional newsletter, Capstone Family.
-This regular newsletter features 'news & views' from foster carers and children/young people, developments within Capstone SW specifically, foster care generally, forthcoming training opportunities and information regarding what's happening within Capstone SW and the service we offer.
+We maintain in contact with our Foster Carers through our newsletter, Embrace.
+We also have send out a North Newsletter on a regular basis.
+These feature developments within foster care, forthcoming training opportunities and information regarding what's happening within Capstone North and the service we offer.